lehins/tutorials/Haskell/containers/containers.md

 ### Subset and Submap.

-Here is how we would check if we are missing a `State` from our `Map`:
+Here is an example of how we would check if we are missing a `State` from our `Map`:

 ```haskell
 λ> Set.isProperSubsetOf (Map.keysSet $ allStateEmployeesMap employees) allStates